hackerbayuniversity/Course/app/README.md

 **I have more questions - who do I ask?**
 If you're enrolled in the program - the best person to ask any question would be your mentor.
 IF you're not, please write to us at university@hackerbay.io

+**Can I build something else?**
+Yes.
+Please talk to your mentor and confirm your idea with him.